-People with diabetes are prone to develop foot ulcers (open sores) often because of several complications of diabetes: immmunocompromise (weak immune system), nerve damage / numbness (peripheral neuropathy) and poor circulation (peripheral arterial disease).
+People are prone to develop diabetic foot ulcers (open sores) often because of several complications of diabetes: immmunocompromise (weak immune system), nerve damage / numbness (peripheral neuropathy) and poor circulation (peripheral arterial disease).
 Peripheral neuropathy takes away your ability to feel pain or discomfort, so you may not detect an injury to your foot.
 Peripheral arterial disease reduces your ability to heal, making it hard for even a tiny cut to heal.
 A weak immune system cannot fight infections properly, which may lead to a life threatening infection.

 Having diabetes increases the risk of developing a wide range of foot problems and life threatening infections and / or foot amputation.
 In addition, with diabetes, small foot problems can turn into serious complications.

 - Peripheral neuropathy (nerve damage that leads to foot numbness)

 - Callus to the bottom of the foot

 - Open sore / wound to the foot

 X-ray: Usually does not show anything, unless there is a severe infection of the soft tissue or infection of bone.